mverboom/build/BUILD.md

 `B_GITVER [option] <git repostiory>`

 This function attempts to remotely find the newest tag for a git repository.
 It filters out some commonly used tags that indicate non-release tags.

-The command has the following options.
-The filter and include delete options are applied in the order in which they appear below.
+The processing of the output goes through the following stages:
+* Retrieve tags from git repository
+* Apply optional regular expression (pre-regex) to shape the output
+* Apply optional removal filter (pre-filter), removes all chars matching pattern
+* Apply optional include filter (include), includes only matches
+* Apply optional exclude filter (exclude), excludes all matches
+* Apply optional removal filter (post-filter), removes all chars matching pattern
+* Apply optional regular expression (post-regex) to shape the output

+The command has options to process the raw output and mold it into something useful.

-`-a`: Don't apply default filters (like rc, beta etc)
+`-a`: Don't apply default removal filter (post-filter), like rc, beta etc

-`-f <filter>`:  Prefilter.
-This filter is first applied to git output (sed regex).

-`-d <delete pattern>`: Delete the pattern from the processed version numbers.

-`-i <delete pattern>`: Include the pattern from the processed version numbers.

-`-F <filter>`:  Postfilter.
-This filter is last applied to previous processing (sed regex).
+`-r <regex>`:  pre-regex in sed style, like "s/K12/K-1/g"

+`-f <filter>`:  pre-filter.
+Sed style pattern which will be removed, like "-beta"

+`-i <pattern>`: include.
+Only allow lines matching the pattern (grep style).

+`-e <pattern>`: exclude.
+Remove all lines matching the pattern (grep style).

+`-F <filter>`:  post-filter.
+Sed style pattern which will be removed, like "-beta"

+`-R <regex>`: post-regex in sed style, like "s/_/\./g"

 `-D`: Write the complete command to `/tmp/b_gitver`.

-Optionally a filter option can be giving which will be used to filter out any other tags that should not be used.
-The filter will not match case.

 The function return the newest tag it can find.